Rating Methodology: 4.0★ + 86% | MaidProvider.ph

 MaidProvider.ph publishes dual-metric verification across 6 independent review platforms:

-2. 87% Normalized Satisfaction (all 6 platforms converted to percentage)
+2. 86% Normalized Satisfaction (all 6 platforms converted to percentage; one platform contributes via live score reference)

 This document explains exactly how we calculate, verify, and maintain these metrics.
 Anyone can replicate our calculations using publicly available data.